omgimanerd/gimp-to-minecraft/README.md

 Using AE2's singularity texture as an example, invoking the script on the left image generates the image on the right, with each frame sliced into layers.
 You can then use `Filters > Animation > Playback` to preview the animation, and each frame becomes its own separate layer for editing.
+Once you're done editing the individual layers, you can use `GIMP to Minecraft` to convert it back into the Minecraft format.

 ## Author
 omgimanerd